See our Lainston House Wedding Photography Gallery

 There is actually two big barns, both have amazing interiors and they are joined by a stunning foyer area.
 One barn is used for ceremonies and the other for your meal.
 The foyer is used for your dance.

-Within the circle of buildings is a courtyard, almost Continental in feel.
-There are chairs and tables for your guests to relax and drink but there are also some wonderful features useful for great photographic possibilities: a fountain, a pitch-roofed gate, a plant clad two story chalet with iron spiral staircase and Romeo & Juliet balcony.
+Within the circle of buildings is a courtyard with a Continental in feel.
+There are chairs and tables for your guests to relax in the sheltered courtyard and drink and chat but there are also some wonderful features useful for great photographic possibilities: a fountain, a pitch-roofed gate, a plant clad two story chalet with external iron spiral staircase and Romeo & Juliet balcony.

-If this wasn’t enough, there is the most amazing Bridal Prep suite of rooms which look out on one side to the fountain in the courtyard and out over the manicured gardens on the other side.
-These rooms are again beautifully fitted and look fantastic but have modern fittings and are very practical.
+There is the most amazing Bridal Prep suite of rooms which look out on one side to the fountain in the courtyard and out over the manicured gardens on the other side.
+These rooms are beautifully fitted and look fantastic but have modern fittings and are very practical.
 From a Bride Prep point of view the rooms are spacious, well lit, look fantastic with windows and a full length mirror and a bedroom and bathroom.
 A wonderful place for any bride to start her day.

 There is ample parking at Rivervale and it is set right in the middle of the countryside.